 It is hard to find turnkey solutions to today’s problems within the scary history of computer security hacks.
 But by knowing where we’ve been, you'll get a better sense of what trends hackers have traditionally followed.
 This gives you the best chance to anticipate and defend your company against the problems of the future.

 Sure, technology can be glitchy and hackable, but it’s not the only thing responsible for printer and network security threats.
 Don’t discount the potential for human error as a security threat.
 The tech support joke of PEBCAK (the cause of a computer error is that the “problem exists between the chair and keyboard”) may be a little harsh, but it’s true: people make mistakes, and those mistakes can make you vulnerable to attack.

 Because of this, it’s essential to educate employees on how to safely operate and navigate technology.
 Whether it’s by providing guidelines on how to make a secure password, how to encrypt data before uploading it to the cloud, or how to detect a phishing scam, equipping your employees with the tools they need to stay safe is crucial.

 Myth 3: Security Breaches Come From Outside

 There are definitely Internet bad guys out there, and you should be worried about them.
 But remember Myth Two?
 What you should really worry about is your employees and clients making it easy for these people to access your data by inadvertently opening the door to them.

 Unfortunately, nearly 75 percent of security breaches are unintentional “inside jobs” that happen when employees make bad choices.
-So what should you be worrying about?
-It’s pretty simple: making your IT processes strong, simple and easy to follow, arming employees with the information they need to keep their devices safe and staying up-to-date with IT trends.
+So what should you be worried about?
+It’s pretty simple: making your IT processes strong, simple, and easy to follow, arming employees with the information they need to keep their devices safe, and staying up-to-date with IT trends.